7 Common Tree Care Mistakes That Kill Trees & How To Avoid Them For Long-Lasting Plants

 6. Too Much Mulch

 A layer of mulch is beneficial for trees since it protects tree roots from extreme weather conditions, prevents weed growth, and preserves soil moisture.
 In fact, mulching is often necessary.
-However, excessive mulching can hold in too much water around the roots.
+However, using too much mulch can cause problems as well.
+Overmulching can hold excessive water around the roots or make it impossible for water to penetrate down into the roots.
 The layer of mulch shouldn’t be deeper than one inch (2.5 cm.) near the trunk but can be up to 4 inches (10 cm.) toward the outside.

 7. Topping Trees